pop/elijah.run/content/debra-the-ghoul.md

 +++
-name = "Debra the ghoul"
+title = "Debra the ghoul"

 date = "2016-07-02"